British Honduras: Maya emigration and conflict

 By 1862, about 1,000 Maya established themselves in 10 villages in this area, with the center in San Pedro.
 One group of Maya, led by Marcos Canul, attacked a mahogany camp on the Bravo River in 1866, demanding ransom for their prisoners and rent for their land.
 A detachment of soldiers from the West India Regiments (WIR) sent to San Pedro was defeated by the Maya later that year.
 Early in 1867, more than 300 WIR troops marched into the Yalbac Hills and destroyed several Mayan villages, provision stores, and granaries in an attempt to drive them out of the district.
 The Maya returned, however, and in April 1870, Canul and his men marched into Corozal and occupied the town.
 Two years later, Canul and 150 men attacked the barracks at Orange Walk.
 After several hours of fighting, Canul's group retired.
 Canul, mortally wounded, died on 1 September 1872.
 That battle was the last serious attack on the colony.
 In the 1880s and 1890s, Mopán and Kekchí Maya fled from forced labor in Guatemala and came to British Honduras.
 They settled in several villages in southern British Honduras, mainly around San Antonio in Toledo District.
-The Maya could use Crown lands set aside as reservations, but these people lacked communal rights.
+The Maya could use Crown lands set aside as reservations, but they did have rights over the lands.